 The responsible lending changes may also promote competition and therefore competitive rates.
 If the application process for a new home loan or refinance is faster and easier, borrowers are more likely to explore their options and take advantage of new deals.

-If you’re ready to look for a home loan, or you just want to know what your options are, visit Loan Studio: industry leaders in financial services, or give one of their financial consultants a call on 1300 978 051.
+If you’re ready to look for a home loan, or you just want to know what your options are, speak to one of our in-house construction finance specialists.

 Ready to pick out the perfect house and land package?
 Call Carlisle Homes on 1300 535 416.